Château de Mirabat: History

 In excavation at Mirabat, a shard of Roman amphora was found at the bottom of a water tank.

 It is the oldest of the Ariege's castles and one of the oldest castles in the Pyrenees.
 It was probably preceded by a "fire tower" built on the personal orders of Charlemagne.
 Mirabat was probably built to cope with a possible invasion of the Spanish Moors who passed through the pass of Salau, in sight of the castle.
-It became a garrison of the Viscount of Couserans in the 12th century to strenghten the frontier.
+It became a garrison of the Viscount of Couserans in the 12th century to strengthen the frontier.

 Architecture

 The castle was a garrison evidenced by its size and location.
 It could serve as a grouping of people and there was no stately home.
 The legendary Mirabat Cave is allows access to the Château de La Garde below.
 It contained a golden bell that sounded the alarm at the approach of danger.
 It is a simple cavity that leads to a vertical well after 8 m and after 30 m the course ends with a small passage too narrow for the passage of a man.